 ImmunoGen is poised to solve a major unmet medical need in ovarian cancer

-Once a patient becomes resistant to platinum-based chemotherapy regimens, the efficacy and duration of response with current treatment options are highly limited and demonstrate modest activity at best.
-The FORWARD I study aims to recruit 333 ovarian cancer patients and randomize them 2:1 to receive either mirvetuximab soravtansine or the physician’s choice of single-agent chemotherapy (pegylated liposomal doxorubicin, toptotecan, or weekly paclitaxel).
+Once a patient becomes resistant to platinum-based chemotherapy regimens, the efficacy and duration of response with current treatment options are highly limited.
+The FORWARD I study aims to recruit 333 ovarian cancer patients and randomise them 2:1 to receive either mirvetuximab soravtansine or the physician’s choice of single-agent chemotherapy (pegylated liposomal doxorubicin, toptotecan, or weekly paclitaxel).
 The primary endpoint of progression-free survival (PFS) will be assessed in the entire study population and in the subset of patients with high folate receptor alpha (FRA) expression.

 Immuno-Oncology Strategic Insight: Multi-Indication and Market Size Analysis

-GlobalData estimates that the total IO market will be worth approximately $14 billion in 2019, rising to $34 billion by 2024 in the 7MM (US, France, Germany, Italy, Spain, UK, and Japan).
-The main drivers of this growth will come from immune checkpoint inhibitors, which will have sales of approximately $10 billion in 2019, rising to $24 billion by 2024.
+GlobalData estimates that the total immuno-oncology (IO) market will be worth approximately $14bn in 2019, rising to $34bn by 2024 in the seven major markets (7MM) of the US, France, Germany, Italy, Spain, the UK, and Japan.
+The main drivers of this growth will come from immune checkpoint inhibitors, which will have sales of approximately $10bn in 2019, rising to $24bn by 2024.